 What to expect from your doctor

-- When did you first notice the varicose veins?
+- When did you notice the varicose veins?

-- Do you have any pain?
-If so, how severe is your pain?
+- Do you have pain?
+If so, how severe is it?

 - What, if anything, seems to improve your symptoms?